Correlation Between Japan Tobacco and Philip Morris

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Japan Tobacco are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Japan Tobacco has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite nearly stable basic indicators, Japan Tobacco is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Philip Morris Intern